So I just received an e-mail that I am on Academic Probation...what does that mean?

 - Struggling with class material?

 No, it is a WARNING that your grades need to improve.
-You have 2 semesters to get your GPA back up before earning suspension.
+You have 2 semesters to get your cumulative GPA back up before earning suspension.

 How will academic probation affect my registration/classes?